 - Corporate tax – paying tax on profits from a limited company.
 For more information, follow this link to the article “Everything you need to know about corporate tax”.

-- Self-assessment – the returns you file as a company director (if you are not taxed under PAYE).
-When it comes to self-assessment, the tax deadlines you must know are: 5 Oct (register for self-assessment), 31 Oct (paper tax returns), 31 Jan (online tax returns), and 31 Jan (pay the taxes you owe).
-Missing self-assessment deadlines will result in penalties as explained on this article “Self-assessment penalty: what happens if you miss the self-assessment tax return deadline?”
+- Self Assessment – the returns you file as a company director (if you are not taxed under PAYE).
+When it comes to Self Assessment, the tax deadlines you must know are: 5 Oct (register for Self Assessment), 31 Oct (paper tax returns), 31 Jan (online tax returns), and 31 Jan (pay the taxes you owe).
+For more information about Self Assessment, check out All you need to know about Self Assessment tax return.

 In today’s digital world, small business owners should use cloud accounting software to their advantage, as it will allow them to stay on top of their finances with ease.